mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- There is alot of flytipping on the Restricted Byway,which runs along the side of the Sainsburys store, 28th March :- [7354505](https://www.fixmystreet.com/report/7354505)
 - Parking by vehicle that is obstructing residents using the footpath, 28th March :- [7354258](https://www.fixmystreet.com/report/7354258)
 - General road markings, lines and stud issues problem, 28th March :- [7353771](https://www.fixmystreet.com/report/7353771)
 - A pothole in road problem, 28th March :- [7353770](https://www.fixmystreet.com/report/7353770)